TaeryungLee/MultiAct_RELEASE/README.md

 ### Test
 * Run `python test.py --env test --gpu 0`.
-* Note that the variation of the generation result depends on the random sampling of the latent vector from estimated proir Gaussian distribution.
+* Note that the variation of the generation result depends on the random sampling of the latent vector from estimated prior Gaussian distribution.
 Thus, the evaluation result may be slightly different from the reported metric scores in our [paper](https://arxiv.org/abs/2212.05897).
 * Evaluation result is stored in the log file in `${ROOT}/output/test_release/log/`.

 ### Short-term generation